The Socotra Island Blue Baboon Tarantula (Monocentropus balfouri) is an Old World species found in Socotra, an island off the coast of Yemen.

 Behavior and Temperament

-For an Old World breed, the SIBBT is also described as relaxed.
-Besides, she’ll sooner run and hide when she feels threatened than attack.
-Since this is an Old World Spider, she doesn’t kick out urticating hairs, but she makes up for it with fast movements and potent venom.
+For an Old World species, this arachnid is also described as being quite relaxed.
+She’ll sooner run and hide when she feels threatened than attack.
+Since this is an Old World Spider, she doesn’t have urticating hairs, but she makes up for it with fast movements and potent venom.

 Her venom is considered painful but not lethal.
 However, if you know your way around tarantulas, the only moment you’re in actual danger of being bit is when the mature females have just laid their egg sack, and they’re protecting it.
 They’ll go straight to attacking at those times without displaying a warning stance first; therefore, caution is advised.